cygni/cygni-competence-7-databases/couchdb/README.md

 ```

 ### Querying views
-Views are be queried using the following path:
+Views are queried using the following path:

 ```
 /{database}/_design/{design-document}/_view/{view-name}